Intergator: Thumbnail previews and knowledge network

 The usability and flexibility in displaying search results and hit details is supported by dynamically rendered templates.
-So it is possible to show various attributes, like metadata of search results as well as links to continuative information to similar or connected documents.
+So it is possible to show various attributes, like metadata of search results, as well as links to continued information on similar or connected documents.

 Facets

 Facets have become standard in modern enterprise search solutions.
 Their main use can be seen in filtering search results by considering the peculiarity of values of important hit attributes.
 Facets can be defined at every moment and are available without reindexing while business goes on.
-In many cases the user will not find documents, but the specification of particular meta data is the answer on a query.
+In many cases the user will not find documents, but the specification of particular metadata is the answer on a query.
 Therefore, facets are presented as results and not real search results.

 OCR-Service

 OCR is a text recognition module.
-Text is acquired from scanned documents or images in PDF files – essential for full–text search and automatic metadata extraction.
+Text is acquired from scanned documents or images in PDF files – essential for full–text searches and automatic metadata extraction.

 Navigator

 The Navigator is an alternative to a standard search interface.
-Search results are visualized with a hypertree and a tabular view, which is particularly suitable for exploratory search.
+Search results are visualized with a hypertree and a tabular view, which is particularly suitable for an exploratory search.